ReachPlus/PanicButton/readme.md

         GPIO.cleanup()
 ```

-We are using flag to make sure only one alert is send on per push bases.
+The flag ensures that the alert is only sent once when the button is pushed.

-**Step 5:**
+**Step 5: Keep the Green LED blinking when the script is running (optional)**

-This step is not mandatory, here we will keep green led blinking to make sure our script is running.
+When the script is being executed, we want the green LED to be blinking.

 ```python
 def onlineBlinkerThread( ):